PacktPublishing/Create-Minecraft-Inspired-Voxel-Worlds---Unity-6-Compatible/README.md

-# Mastering-3D-Pathfinding-with-Octree
+# Create-Minecraft-Inspired-Voxel-Worlds---Unity-6-Compatible
-This is the code repository for Mastering 3D Pathfinding with Octree, published by Packt
+This is the code repository for  Create Minecraft-Inspired Voxel Worlds - Unity 6 Compatible, published by Packt